HaoKang-Timmy/finetune/README.md

 ### CIFAR10

-green curve:Fine-tuning last-3
+green curve: Fine-tuning last-3

-blue curve: seperate lr
+blue curve: separate LR

 ![image-20211125201352556](./pic/image-20211125201352556.png)
 No doubt Fine-tuning last-3 is a bad choice for MobileNetV2 in CIFAR!